copsTvFan/cops-episode-guide/guide.md

 - Indio CA -- 11:56 PM Officer Assistance Call -- ugly ex-con lesbian fighting with her ex-lover at a liquor store.
 Sgt.
 Jeff Hicks.

-Some versions has this as segment 2:
+Some guides have this as segment 2:

 - Albuquerque NM (1:26 PM Trespassing Call) Kevin hides under a mattress after getting caught stealing tries and returning to trespass.
 Officer John